PaulUno777/prisma-paginator/README.md

 # Prisma Paginator

-`prisma-paginator` A simple and flexible pagination module for Prisma, designed to be used with any Node.js project, including NestJS and Next.js.
-It provides two methods for paginating Prisma queries: one as a method in a class that extends `PrismaClientPaginated`, and another as a standalone paginate function.
+`prisma-paginator` is a lightweight and flexible pagination utility for Prisma.
+It enables clean pagination logic with filtering, sorting, and navigation links, and is ideal for integration into custom `PrismaService` classes—without extending any base class.

-## Installation
+## 🚀 Installation

-Install the module via npm:
+Install the module via npm yarn or pnpm:

 ```bash
 $ npm install prisma-paginator